d-chambers/Detex/README.md

 There are several useful utilites in the detex.util module.
 Here I will highlight a few of them.

 ### KML generation
-Using the simple kml module (https://pypi.python.org/pypi/simplekml/1.2.8) several detex files can be converted to kml for easy viewing in google earth.
+Using the simple [kml module](https://pypi.python.org/pypi/simplekml/1.2.8) several detex files can be converted to kml for easy viewing in google earth.
 They include the stations in the station key (detex.util.writeKMLFromStationKey), the template key (detex.util.writeKMLFromTemplateKey), outputs from hypoDD or hypoInverse, etc.

 ### Loading arbitrary continuous data
 The loadContinuousData function of detex.util can be used to load any data contained in the ContinuousWaveForms directory, trimmed to a user's specifications.

+Thanks for checking out detex.
+It is a large code that is very much still in development so if you want to contribute please don't hesitate.